Berkeley/Haas Grade Grievance Procedure

-If you or the instructor chooses to appeal the decision of the ad hoc committee, the case can be sent for review to the Committee on Courses of Instruction (COCI), a standing committee of the Berkeley Academic Senate.
-COCI has the final authority to uphold or overturn the grade.
+If the student or the instructor wishes to appeal the conclusions of the ad hoc committee, the case will be sent to COCI for further review.
+Only COCI has the final authority to uphold or overturn the grade.

 Both the Haas School and COCI consider grades to be a matter of academic judgment and subject to grievance only on the basis of the following grounds:

 Time Limit- You must initiate the formal grievance process within one calendar year of the last day of the semester in which the course in question was taken.

 In the case that a grade appeal is pursued by a student, the following checklist will be used to ensure compliance with campus standards: http://academic-senate.berkeley.edu/sites/default/files/committees/coci/gradegrievancechecklist_2011_v2.pdf